BirdeeHub/birdeevim/README.md

-My attempt at a Neovim Flake using
+My attempt at a Neovim Flake

 inpiration taken HEAVILY from this repo as this was my first intro to nix.